-Trinity Methodist Church, corner of Four Elms/Newport Road, Cardiff
+Space4U at the Trinity Centre, corner of Four Elms Road/Newport Road, Cardiff

-A place for asylum seekers and refugees to go to socialise, cook, practice English.
+A place for asylum seekers and refugees to socialise, cook, practice English.
 They occasionally have items of clothes and children’s equipment.

 Where refused refugees have care needs over and above those that arise from destitution, they might be able to access support and accommodation from their Local Authority (council).
 If you have physical or learning difficulties, hearing or visual impairments, mental health problems or chronic ill health, then you should find out if you can get help from your local authority social services department.
 You or someone else on your behalf should ask the local authority social services department for a community care needs assessment.